JJarratt/mood-tracker/README.md

 - Presents a series of 10 mood questions and gets user responses.
 - Returns a mood score between 0-100.
-- Includes date and time.
+- Includes the date and time.

 ## Acknowledgements